Stridsvagn 103: Performance

 The Stridsvagn 103 never saw combat and so its design remains unproven.
 However, for its intended role in the 1960s, it had numerous advantages.
 In 1967, Norway carried out a two-week comparative observation test with the Leopard 1 and found that, with closed hatches, the 103 spotted more targets and fired faster than the Leopard while the situation was reversed when operating with hatches open.
 In April to September 1968, two 103s were tested at the British armour school in Bovington, which reported that "the turretless concept of the "S"-tank holds considerable advantage over turreted tanks".
 In 1973, the BAOR tested the 103.
 British crewmen received six weeks training and the vehicles were serviced by Swedish engineers.
 Over nine days of manoeuvres alongside the Chieftain tank, availability never fell under 90% and the final report stated, "It has not been possible to prove any disadvantage in the "S" inability to fire on the move."
 In 1975, two 103s were tested at the American armour center at Fort Knox.
 The trial demonstrated that the 103 fired more accurately than the M60A1E3, but on an average of 0.5 seconds slower.
+In the late 90s, a wargame was held in Kvarn pitting 7 Strv 103s in a defensive position against an equal amount of Strv 121s (Leopard 2).
+All seven Strv 121s were knocked out while only one 103 was lost.

 In comparison with the Centurion, the shorter track of the Strv 103 meant it performed worse on soft ground (mud and snow), and its trench taking and vertical obstacle capabilities were also significantly lower: where the Centurion climbed a 100 cm wall, the 103 was barely able to climb an 80 cm wall.
 On hard terrain, the 103 on the other hand was far more manoeuvrable.